pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 Once the input data gets validated, the button needs to be updated in order to enable/disable the login button.
 ```
 // 6.
-Sign in button
+Log in button
 Button(action: {
     print("Logged in!")
 }){
-    Text("Sign in")
+    Text("Log in")
 }
 ```

 > SwiftUI allows the developer to modify an element appearance or logic by using `View modifiers`.
 These modifiers must be declared after the element declaration.

 ```
 // 6.
-Sign in button
+Log in button
 Button(action: {
     print("Logged in!")
 }){
-    Text("Sign in")
+    Text("Log in")
 }
 .disabled(email.isEmpty || password.isEmpty || !agreedToTerms)